testerum/ejs-compiled-loader-webpack4-nodeps/README.md

 ```
 Everything inside ``ejsOptions`` will be passed to EJS.

-## Demo
+## Usage
+This plugin will compile EJS templates at build-time.
+That means that when doing ``require("./my-template.ejs")``, you get back a compiled template.
+A compiled template is a JavaScript function with the following signature: ``function render(model: Object): string`` - that is, you get back a function that evaluates the template with the given model and returns a string.

-You can find a demo project at [@testerum/ejs-compiled-loader-webpack4-nodeps-ts-demo](https://github.com/testerum/ejs-compiled-loader-webpack4-nodeps-ts-demo/).
+For details, check the demo project at [@testerum/ejs-compiled-loader-webpack4-nodeps-ts-demo](https://github.com/testerum/ejs-compiled-loader-webpack4-nodeps-ts-demo/).

 ## Limitations